Rameshk84/Mitron-s-Credit-Card-/Project Process How I Did it 🤷🏻‍♀️.md

 The dashboard design starts with choosing visuals for each metric, followed by selecting the color palette and layout style.
 Then, I arrange visuals and adjust page navigation across all report pages.
 In this simple version, you can see how the I approach solves the user needs.

 **Recommendations**
-Key clients fall within the age range of 25-45.
+Key clients fall within the age range of 25-45.<br>
-Gender and marital status do not significantly impact key clients, as top preferred spending categories remain consistent.
+Gender and marital status do not significantly impact key clients, as top preferred spending categories remain consistent.<br>
-Salaried employees and freelancers are key clients.
+Salaried employees and freelancers are key clients.<br>
-Key client locations: Mumbai, Delhi, and Bengaluru.
+Key client locations: Mumbai, Delhi, and Bengaluru.<br>
-Delhi is a significant market; focus on increasing the client base in this region.
+Delhi is a significant market; focus on increasing the client base in this region.<br>
-Festive months (August, September, October) show high spending and income utilization percentages.
+Festive months (August, September, October) show high spending and income utilization percentages.<br>
-Top preferred spending categories: Bills, Groceries, Electronics, Health and Wellness, and Travel.
+Top preferred spending categories: Bills, Groceries, Electronics, Health and Wellness, and Travel.<br>

 👉Tailor offers for cashback and lifestyle benefits in the new Mitron Bank credit card line.